-The University of British Columbia’s Physical Therapy Department includes four degree programs, a certificate series and an Internationally Educated Physiotherapy program (IEP), which provides training to assist internationally educated physical therapist for success in completing the Physiotherapy Competency Examination.
+The University of British Columbia’s Physical Therapy Department includes four degree programs, a certificate series and an Internationally Educated Physiotherapist Exam Preparation Program (IEPEP), which provides training to assist internationally educated physical therapist for success in completing the Physiotherapy Competency Examination.

 The Department also offers training for the research oriented student, enabling students to acquire a Masters of Science (MSc) or Doctor of Philosophy (PhD) degrees, as well as receive post-doctoral training.
 Faculty supervision is of the highest quality and provided by internationally recognized experts in several fields from neuroscience, orthopaedics, oncology, knowledge translation and others.

-Also offered online is the Graduate Certificate in Rehabilitation.
-This program is targeted to working health professionals and is delivered entirely online.
-The program consists of five courses that give participants the opportunity to develop the essential knowledge and skills required for best practice in rehabilitation.
+This online program is for health professionals.
+It consists of five courses that help participants develop the essential knowledge and skills required for best practice in rehabilitation.
 Some learners who are not sure about taking a full master’s program will try one of these courses first and most continue on to do the online Master of Rehabilitation Science.
 These courses may also assist internationally educated therapists meeting certain educational standards required by the Alliance of Physiotherapy Regulators.

-The Graduate Certificate in Orthopaedic and Manipulative Therapy is offered as a mix of online and hands-on instruction.
-Graduates of this program (typically taken over a 2 year period part time) will be eligible to apply for CAMPT status as an advanced practitioner of manual therapy.
+This certificate is offered as a mix of online and hands-on instruction.
+Graduates of this program (typically taken over a 2 year period part time) will be eligible to apply for FCAMPT status as an advanced practitioner of musculoskeletal therapy.
 The GCOMPT courses may also be taken for credit towards an MRSc degree.